Learning a Shape-adaptive Assist-as-needed Rehabilitation Policy from Therapist-informed Input: Experimental Results

 \subsubsection{Reproducing Therapist's Therapy Skill}

-The collected therapist-informed via-points in dataset $\md_T$ are employed to learn regression parameters $\bpsi_T^{\star}$ for Task \#1 and Task \#2.
-Afterwards, the via-points are generated from the regression function for patient at another recovery Stage \#2, which is acted by the able-bodied participant using another elastic band with greater elasticity~(see Fig.~\ref{fig:experimental-setups}(b)).
+The collected therapist-informed via-points in dataset $\md_T$ are employed to obtain the optimal weight matrix $\mbB^{\star}$ for Task \#1 and Task \#2 using \textit{PLSRegression} implementation from the open-source \textit{scikit-learn} package.
+Afterwards, via-points are generated by the regression function for patient at another recovery Stage \#2, which is acted by an able-bodied participant wearing another elastic band with greater elasticity~(see Fig.~\ref{fig:experimental-setups}(b)).
 Results in Fig.~\ref{Fig2:theraputic-movement-task-1-reproduction} and Fig.~\ref{Fig2:theraputic-movement-task-2-reproduction} indicate that the patient can achieve the set desired motion for both Task \#1 and Task \#2 after $I=10$ therapy iterations without additional instruction from the therapist.
-The performance of reference trajectory deformation depends on the hyperparameters as shown in Table~\ref{tab-para-system-performance}.
-In this study, we assumed that the therapist primarily focused on providing corrective force to help the patient capture the key motion features enabling $L_1=4$ and $L_2=5$.
+The performance of the reference trajectory deformation depends on the hyperparameters, as summarized in Table~\ref{tab-para-system-performance}.
+In this study, we assume that the therapist primarily focused on providing corrective forces to help the patient capture the key motion features with $L_1=4$ and $L_2=5$ via-points.